patriklie/patriklie/README.md

 ## Hi there, I'm Patrik Bystrøm Lie 👋
-I'm an up and coming programmer from Norway looking for the next opportunity to get more experience!
-I have taken front end engineering courses and love working with React, Redux and Javascript.
-But i also have experience in working with backend technologies like Node, MongoDB, Mongoose, and Express.
-Take a look at some of my projects and reach out if you want to collaborate! ⭐🧙‍♂️
+I'm an up-and-coming programmer from Norway seeking opportunities to gain more experience!
+I've completed front-end engineering courses and enjoy working with React, Redux, and JavaScript.
+Additionally, I have experience with back-end technologies like Node, MongoDB, Mongoose, and Express.
+Check out some of my projects, and feel free to reach out if you're interested in collaborating! ⭐🧙‍♂️

 > 📫 How to reach me: patrik.lie@hotmail.com